Thomas M. Storke

 Thomas More Storke (November 23, 1876 – October 12, 1971) was an American journalist, politician, postmaster, and publisher.
-He was awarded with the famous Pulitzer Prize for Journalism in 1962.
+He won the Pulitzer Prize in 1962.
 Storke also served as an interim United States Senator, appointed to serve between the resignation of William Gibbs McAdoo in November 1938 and the January 1939 swearing-in of Sheridan Downey, who had been elected to succeed McAdoo.

 Early life and journalism career

 Born in Santa Barbara, Storke was an only child who grew up bilingual in Spanish and English and was born to eminent local citizen and politician Charles A. Storke and Martha Storke.
 Through his mother he was descended from the Ortega and Olivera families.
-As a child he attended public schools and moved on to Stanford University one year early with a degree in Economics.
+As a child he attended public schools and moved on to Stanford University one year early with a degree in economics.
 Storke graduated in 1898 at age 22.